28left/descriptive_set_theory/shoenfield.md

 is $\Sigma^1_3$, but cannot be absolute for $M = L$.

 Shoenfield's absoluteness theorem also holds for sentences rather than predicates, with a similar proof.
 This means a $\Sigma^1_2$ statement is true in $L$ if and only if it holds in $V$.
-This has an important consequence regarding the significance of principles like $\CH$ for analysis.
 Many results of classical analysis are $\Sigma^1_2$ statements.
-The Absoluteness Theorem says that if they can be established under $\VL$, they can be established in $\ZF$ alone.
+The Shoenfield absoluteness theorem says that if they can be established under $\VL$, they can be established in $\ZF$ alone.

+On the negative side, as we will soon see, Shoenfield absoluteness also puts strong limits on the use of forcing to establish independence results in analysis.